 In the meantime, let's eat way too much candy corn until we feel so sick that we swear it off forever.
 Or at least for 24 hours.
 You could say that these granola bars help you practice portion control.
 They aren't fully loaded with candy corn; just enough to keep you satisfied without overdoing it.

-These are also fun treats to make with your (or your kids’) leftover Halloween candy.
+These candy corn granola bars are also fun treats to make with your (or your kids') leftover Halloween candy.
 Instead of keeping loads of candy corn sitting around, wrap it up into a snack that contains a little bit of nutrition, too.

-Or just yell at me that I’m “wasting” perfectly good Halloween candy by mixing it up with the likes of oats.
-I’ll respectfully disagree while I envision developing a recipe for a big bowl of candy corn oatmeal.
+Or just yell at me that I'm "wasting" perfectly good Halloween candy by mixing it up with the likes of oats and turning them into Halloween granola bars.
+I'll respectfully disagree while I envision developing a recipe for a big bowl of candy corn oatmeal.
 Maybe next year?

 How do you feel about candy corn?
 We are big on it in my household...
 My husband is obsessed!
 And believe it or not, our puppy's very favorite toy is this little candy corn!
 We think it's hilarious and realize it's going to have to stick around long after Halloween is over.
 She has a million toys and always chooses this one!